 - Ask the children if they have ever woken up in the morning and seen frost covering the plants outside.
 Have them describe what the temperature was like outside and what the plants looked like.

 - Quickly mention how precipitation comes in various forms.
 It can rain, hail, sleet, or snow.
 It all comes from water in the air just like what happened on our cans.
 If the temperature is warmer, we'll get rain like the droplets we got on our dew point can.
 If the temperature is really cold (below freezing), we'll get sleet or snow like we got on our frost can.

 YOU WILL NEED: 2 empty cans with labels removed (like what soup or canned vegetables would come in), thermometer, 1 1/2 cups of salt, 1/2 cup measuring cup, a piece of paper & pencil

 7. Bring all the children back together and ask what they learned about the water cycle.

 Types of Precipitation

-7. (If you are not limited by time - and are teaching children who can write) Draw and illustrate a "Rain, Hail, Sleet, or Snow" chart (which comes from "Weather" by Brenda Wyma.)
+8. (Optional - for older children) Draw and illustrate a "Rain, Hail, Sleet, or Snow" chart (which comes from "Weather" by Brenda Wyma.)

 - Have children fold their paper into 4 squares and then draw lines over the creases to make 4 boxes.
 Then have them draw a dotted line across the middle of each of the boxes.